MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-health-management.md

 ## Level 100 - Initial

-- No-one in the organization is explicitly responsible for reviewing the Service Health Dashboard and health incidents and advisories are ignored.
+- No one in the organization is explicitly responsible for reviewing the Service Health Dashboard and health incidents and advisories are ignored.
 - Service interruptions take the organization by surprise.
 They disrupt business processes and harm the business.
 - Service outages are not recognized and staff time is wasted attempting to resolve issues within their environment, when it is actually Microsoft's responsibility to resolve the problem.

 ## Level 200 – Managed

--The Service Health Dashboard is reviewed only when incidents are reported to the organization's helpdesk.
+-The Service Health Dashboard is reviewed only when incidents are reported to the organization's HelpDesk.
 - No formal incident response plan has been created.
 - Service desk or support roles review health advisories reactively in response to user reports.